-Capital investment funding is recorded as a reduction of "Property, plant and equipment, net" and is recognized in the Company's consolidated statements of income according to the depreciation charges of the funded assets during their useful lives.
-The Company also receives capital funding in Italy, which can be recovered through the reduction of various governmental liabilities, including income taxes, value-added tax and employee-related social charges.
+Capital investment funding is recorded as a reduction of "Property, plant and equipment, net" and is recognized in the Company's consolidated statements of income by offsetting the depreciation charges of the funded assets during their useful lives.
+The Company also receives capital funding in Italy, which can be recovered through the reduction of various governmental liabilities, including income tax, value-added tax and employee-related social charges.

 Funding receivables are reported as non-current assets unless cash settlement features of the receivables evidence that collection is expected within one year.
-Long-term receivables that do not present any tax attribute or legal restriction are reflected in the consolidated balance sheets at their net present value.
+Long-term receivables that do not present any tax attribute or legal restriction are reflected in the consolidated balance sheets at their net present value when the discounting effect is deemed to be significant.